Herbal Medicine and Drug Interactions — 8 Combinations Worth Taking Seriously

 Because “natural” does not mean neutral

-Quick Table: 8 Herb-Drug Pairs Worth Knowing
+Quick Table: 8 Herb-Drug Pairs Worth Knowing About

-| Herb or product | Most common medicine conflict | Why it deserves attention |
+| Herb or product | What it most often causes problems with | Why it deserves attention |

 |---|---|---|

-| St John’s Wort | hormonal contraception, SSRI/SNRI antidepressants, immunosuppressants | strong and well documented CYP3A4-related interaction potential |
+| St John’s wort | hormonal contraception, SSRI/SNRI antidepressants, immunosuppressants | well documented effect on CYP3A4 and medicine metabolism |

-| Ginseng | warfarin and other blood thinners | may alter the wider clotting picture |
+| Ginseng | warfarin and other anticoagulants | may change effects related to blood clotting |

 | Ginkgo biloba | aspirin, warfarin | this pair needs caution where bleeding risk matters |

-| Echinacea | immunosuppressants | an “immune support” product may work against the treatment goal |
+| Echinacea | immunosuppressants | an “immune support” product may conflict with the treatment aim |

 | Valerian | benzodiazepines and other sedatives | may intensify drowsiness and calming effects |

-| Liquorice | blood pressure medicines | may affect potassium balance and the bigger treatment picture |
+| Liquorice | blood pressure medicines | may disturb potassium balance and complicate the picture |

-| Oral aloe | selected heart medicines | deserves caution around electrolytes and absorption |
+| Oral aloe | selected heart medicines | needs caution because of effects on electrolytes and absorption |

-| Concentrated garlic supplements | blood thinners | may matter when clotting is already part of the treatment plan |
+| Concentrated garlic supplements | anticoagulants | may matter when clotting is involved |

-1. St John’s Wort + Hormonal Contraception, Antidepressants and Immunosuppressants
+1. St John’s wort + Hormonal Contraception, Antidepressants and Immunosuppressants

 2. Ginseng + Warfarin